 Although gap analysis was initially limited to the identification and management of service quality, in time, it has proven itself to be an ideal tool for the management of customer satisfaction.
 It tackles the difference between what the customers expect and what they perceive was delivered.

 The Gap Model for Customer Service was developed by Parasuraman, Zeithaml, Berry (PZB).
 There’s also a tool for service quality measurement called SERVQUAL (service quality gap model) and a simplified RATER model with a wide range of applications, if you want to do some further research.

 The main objectives of this Gap Model for Customer Service are to:

-- Identify the gaps between customer expectation and customer perceptions;
+- Identify the gaps between customer expectation and customer perception;

 - Close the gap and improve overall customer satisfaction levels.